Create a Website Account - Manage notification subscriptions, save form progress and more.

 Being a member of the Trinidad Chamber of Commerce helps you stay connected to your community, gives you access to support and promotion for your business, and strengthens the whole community.

-There are many banks and credit unions throughout Humboldt County that can help you find the funds to start your own business, but there also many grants and tax incentives available to developers in Humboldt County.
-Check out the USDA Rural Development Summary of Major Programs such as Rural Business Development Grants, or develop in opportunity zones or HUB Zones for tax incentives.
-You can use our Zoom Prospector Mapping Tool to filter for properties that fit these requirements, or lay within these zones.
-Local and up-to-date grants can also be found via Grant Portal, if you'd like to see if any apply to you and your business.
+There are many banks and credit unions throughout Humboldt County that can help you find the funds to start your own business, but there are also many grants and tax incentives available to developers in Humboldt County.
+Check out the USDA Rural Development Summary of Major Programs such as Rural Business Development Grants, or develop in opportunity zones or HUB Zones to take advantage of state and federal tax incentives.
+You can use our Zoom Prospector Mapping Tool to filter for properties that fit these requirements or lay within these zones.
+Local grants and loans are also available via our various programs.
+Check out our Programs webpage to learn more.